mongodb/mongo-java-driver/docs/reference/content/driver/tutorials/change-streams.md

 in a MongoDB deployment.
 To create such a change stream use one of the [`MongoClient.watch()`]({{<apiref "com/mongodb/client/MongoClient.html#watch">}}) methods.

-In the following example, the change stream prints out all the changes it observes on the deployement to which the `MongoClient` is connected
+In the following example, the change stream prints out all the changes it observes on the deployment to which the `MongoClient` is connected

 ```java